tehfink/django-contact/docs/forms.rst

 -------------------

 Under the hood, this form uses a somewhat abstracted interface in order to make it easier to subclass and add functionality.
-There are several important attributes subclasses may want to look at overriding, all of which will work (in the base implementation) as either plain attributes or as callable methods:
+The folllowing are several important attributes subclasses may want to look at overriding, all of which will work (in the base implementation) as either plain attributes or as callable methods:

     * ``from_email`` -- used to get the address to use in the ``From:`` header of the message.
 The base implementation returns the value of the